- Fully legal

 1. Register online with Leafwell – It’s quick and easy!
-Plus all of your data and medical records are secure on our state-of-the-art telemedicine platform.
+Your data and medical records are secure on our state-of-the-art telemedicine platform.

-2. Consult with a certified physician, licensed in New Mexico state with Leafwell – This consultation fee is $99.
+2. Consult with a certified physician licensed in New Mexico state with Leafwell – This consultation fee is $99.
 Once you’ve completed the enrolment paperwork, you’ll be connected to a New Mexico physician.
 The process is simple and HIPAA-compliant.
-Once approved, your physician will enter your details to the state database.
+Once approved, your physician will enter your details into the state database.

-3. Submit the application to the New Mexico government, called the New Mexico Department of Health (NMDOH) Medical Cannabis Program – Complete the government application and submit it to the state.
+3. Apply to the New Mexico government, called the New Mexico Department of Health (NMDOH) Medical Cannabis Program – Complete the government application and submit it to the state.

-4. Your digital medical marijuana card should be available immediately.
-Your physical medical marijuana card will be sent to you via mail within 35 days of your submission – Most cards arrive much sooner but when the government is experiencing high volume, patients may have to wait a little longer.
-The card is valid for 3 years but you will need to meet with a Leafwell physician every year to recertify that your qualifying condition is still applicable.
+4. Your physical medical marijuana card will be sent to you within 35 days of submission – Most cards arrive much sooner.
+Still, when the government is experiencing high volume, patients may have to wait a little longer.
+The card is valid for three years, but you will need to meet with a Leafwell physician yearly to recertify that your qualifying condition is still applicable.
 Please note that cards are issued by the state, not Leafwell.
 Leafwell will not be mailing you anything.

-You must be aged 18 years-old or over in order to undergo a medical cannabis evaluation with a physician for yourself.
-Those under 18 years-old will need a caregiver, who must be aged 21 or over and is repsonsible for looking after the patient.
+You must be 18 years old or over to undergo a medical cannabis evaluation with a physician for yourself.
+Those under 18 years old will need a caregiver, who must be aged 21 or over and is responsible for looking after the patient.

 Connect with a licensed physician online in minutes.

 New Mexico has an uneasy relationship when it comes to medical marijuana reciprocity.
-Recent law changes barred reciprocity with other states, but this law has been challenged and has been ruled as “unlawful”.
+Recent law changes barred reciprocity with other states, but this law has been challenged and ruled “unlawful.”
 As of July 1, 2021, New Mexico must recognize and allow purchases for out-of-state patients with valid medical marijuana cards.

 New Mexico patients were once barred from applying to medical marijuana programs from other states.
-However, this has been deemed illegal, and so New Mexico medical marijuana cards are now able to be recognized and honored by other states that allow for medical marijuana reciprocity.
+However, this has been deemed illegal, so New Mexico medical marijuana cards can now be recognized and honored by other states that allow for medical marijuana reciprocity.

 The following states accept or recognize out-of-state medical marijuana cards:

-Unless a failure to do so would cause the employer to lose a monetary or licensing-related benefit under federal law or federal regulations, it is unlawful to take an adverse employment action against an applicant or an employee based on conduct allowed under the Lynn and Erin Compassionate Use Act.
-However, employer’s may still prohibit or take adverse employment action against an employee for use of, or being impaired by, medical cannabis on the premises of the place of employment or during the hours of employment.
-Similarly, if the employee works in a safety-sensitive position, then the employer may take adverse action.
+Unless a failure to do so would cause the employer to lose a monetary or licensing-related benefit under federal law or federal regulations, it is unlawful to take adverse employment action against an applicant or an employee based on conduct allowed under the Lynn and Erin Compassionate Use Act.
+However, employers may still prohibit or take adverse employment action against an employee for the use of, or being impaired by, medical cannabis on the premises of the place of employment or during the hours of employment.
+Similarly, the employer may take adverse action if the employee works in a safety-sensitive position.